GojouSatoru101/Graphics_Project/README.md

 OR just follow this youtube tutorial https://youtu.be/W_Ey_YPUjMk

 Make sure to include the models and the images in same folder as your project solution or include directory and configure the path

+Also, import the .obj file of model in blender and export it again as .obj file since, for different devices things will change.